mattm1346/Yogasstick/README.md

 The schedule page is all about getting the user to book a class.
 Here we start with a full list of times that the studio will be holding classes for yoga.
 Under this, there is a disclaimer notifying the user that class availability is limited due to the coronavirus pandemic (although this website is completely fiction, I thought it would be a good idea to show how it can adapt to changing social times).

-There is also a map embeded from google maps (https://www.google.co.uk/maps/).
+There is also a map embeded from [Google maps](https://www.google.co.uk/maps/).
 The studio location is shown on the map which is interactive.
 This is to help users find the location of the studio.

 **Booking (Details.html)**

 The booking page is where the user can book their class.
 It has a functioning form that requires the user's; first name, last name, email address and what time and date they would like to book.

-Under the form, there are three icons from Font Awesome (https://fontawesome.com/) reminding the user to stay safe.
+Under the form, there are three icons from [Font Awesome](https://fontawesome.com/) reminding the user to stay safe.
 In the coronavirus pandemic, the three main rules to stay safe were to: wash hands, wear a face mask, and keep a two meter distance from others.
 The icons on the website include a short description to remind the user to keep themselves and each other safe.

 **Nav-bar**